Pipe-wielding man kills 4 homeless people in Manhattan's Chinatown, police say

-CHINATOWN, Manhattan (WABC) -- Four men are dead and one was critically injured after a pipe-wielding man apparently attacked them randomly with a metal pipe, police said.
+Police said Randy Rodriguez-Santos, 24, who is homeless, wielded a 15-pound metal pipe and apparently attacked the men randomly.

+"The motive appears to be, right now, just random attacks," Chief of Manhattan South Detectives Michael Baldassano said, adding there was no evidence yet that the victims were "targeted by race, age, anything of that nature."

-Police said a 24-year-old man, who is homeless, is in custody after the murderous crime spree in Chinatown early Saturday morning.
+Randy Rodriguez-Santos, 24, who is homeless, is in custody after the murderous crime spree in Chinatown early Saturday morning --> https://t.co/0as23fzA5e pic.twitter.com/snpIMWiyqC— Eyewitness News (@ABC7NY) October 6, 2019

-Some of the victims were killed as they slept on the street.
-The victims are also homeless.
+Some of the victims were homeless and were killed as they slept on the street.
+Their ages are 48, 54 and 83.

 Police responded to reports of a dispute at Doyers Street and Bowery around 2:10 a.m. and found two men with head wounds.
-One, a 60-year-old man, was pronounced dead at the scene and another, a 49-year-old man, was taken to the hospital in critical condition.
+One victim was pronounced dead at the scene and another, a was taken to the hospital in critical condition.

 Over the next hour, police discovered additional victims in the area: Two men were found outside of 2 East Broadway, and another was found outside of 17 East Broadway.

-The man taken into custody is undergoing a psychiatric evaluation, police said.
+Rodriguez-Santos underwent a psychiatric evaluation, police said.
+Police recovered the weapon nearby.

 An investigation is ongoing.